IFRS 12 paras 20, 21, B12, B16, IAS 28 paras 40-43, disclosure on associates, and details of impairment review

 Basis of recoverable amount

-There are two main components to the VIU calculation.
-The first component is management’s best estimate of BoCom’s earnings, which is based on explicit forecasts over the short to medium term.
-This results in forecast earnings growth that is lower than recent historical actual growth and also reflects the uncertainty arising from the current economic outlook.
-Reflecting management’s intent to continue to retain its investment, earnings beyond the short to medium term are then extrapolated into perpetuity using a long-term growth rate to derive a terminal value, which comprises the majority of the VIU.
-The second component is the capital maintenance charge (‘CMC’), which is management’s forecast of the earnings that need to be withheld in order for BoCom to meet capital requirements over the forecast period, meaning that CMC is deducted when arriving at management’s estimate of future earnings available to ordinary shareholders.
+management’s forecast of the earnings that need to be withheld in order for BoCom to meet capital requirements over the forecast period, meaning that CMC is deducted when arriving at management’s estimate of future earnings available to ordinary shareholders.
+The CMC reflects the revised capital requirements arising from revisions of the ratio of risk-weighted assets to total assets assumption.
 The principal inputs to the CMC calculation include estimates of asset growth, the ratio of risk-weighted assets to total assets and the expected capital requirements.
 An increase in the CMC as a result of a change to these principal inputs would reduce VIU.
 Additionally, management considers other qualitative factors, to ensure that the inputs to the VIU calculation remain appropriate.

-Key assumptions in value-in-use calculation
+Key assumptions in value in use calculation

 We used a number of assumptions in our VIU calculation, in accordance with the requirements of IAS 36:

-• Expected credit losses as a percentage of customer advances (‘ECL’): ranges from 0.98% to 1.12% (2020: 0.98% to 1.22%) in the short to medium term, reflecting reported credit experience through the ongoing Covid-19 pandemic in mainland China followed by an expected reversion to recent historical levels.
-For periods after 2025, the ratio is 0.97% (2020: 0.88%), which is higher than BoCom’s average ECL in recent years prior to the Covid-19 outbreak.
+• Expected credit losses (‘ECL’) as a percentage of loans and advances to customers: ranges from 0.74% to 0.93% (2023: 0.80% to 0.97%) in the short to medium term, reflecting reported credit experience in mainland China.
+For periods after 2028, the ratio is 0.97% (2023: 0.97%), which is higher than BoCom’s average ECL as a percentage of loans and advances to customers in recent years prior to the Covid-19 pandemic.

-• Risk-weighted assets as a percentage of total assets: ranges from 61.0% to 62.4% (2020: 61.0% to 62.0%) in the short to medium term, reflecting reductions that may arise from a subsequent lowering of ECL and a continuation of the trend of strong retail loan growth.
-For periods after 2025, the ratio is 61.0% (2020: 61.0%).
-These rates are similar to BoCom’s actual results in recent years and forecasts disclosed by external analysts.
+• Risk-weighted assets as a percentage of total assets: ranges from 62.0% to 62.5% (2023: 62.0% to 63.7%) in the short to medium term, reflecting higher risk-weights in the short term followed by an expected reversion to recent historical levels.
+For periods after 2028, the ratio is 62.0% (2023: 62.0%), which continues to be similar to BoCom’s actual results in recent years.

-• Cost-income ratio: ranges from 35.5% to 36.1% (2020: 36.3% to 36.8%) in the short to medium term.
-These ratios are similar to BoCom’s actual results in recent years and forecasts disclosed by external analysts.
+• Cost-income ratio: ranges from 34.6% to 39.8% (2023: 35.5% to 39.8%) in the short to medium term.
+These ratios are similar to BoCom’s actual results in recent years.

-• Capital requirements: capital adequacy ratio (‘CAR’) of 12.5% (2020: 11.5%) and tier 1 capital adequacy ratio of 9.5% (2020: 9.5%), based on BoCom’s capital risk appetite and capital requirements respectively.
-The CAR assumption was updated to 12.5% from 11.5% following the approval of BoCom’s capital management plan in March 2021.
+• Capital requirements: capital adequacy ratio of 12.5% (2023: 12.5%) and tier 1 capital adequacy ratio of 9.5% (2023: 9.5%), based on BoCom’s capital risk appetite and capital requirements respectively.

 Selected financial information of BoCom

-The Saudi British Bank
+Saudi Awwal Bank

 Impairment testing